teuton1056/PDF-Index-Generator/readme.md

 # PDF Index Extraction
-Basically, after hearing that this was something people would pay $100s of dollars for, I figured that it wouldn't be that hard to do a modest job of it, of which is this the result.
+This program generates an index of Biblical references and other references common in Old/New Testament scholarship.
 ## Information
 ### Dependencies
-This program uses PyPDF2 for pulling information from the PDF and XeLaTeX for formatting and generating a new pdf.
-Python is used as the main language.
+This program uses PyPDF2 for pulling information from the PDF and the python standard library for everything else.

 ### Limitations
-The program pulls whatever text is embedded in the pdf, I have tested it on a number of pdfs and I've found that only ones I have downloaded from publishers seem to work.
-Given that this is a significant part of the purpose this limitation doesn't bother me too much.
+The program pulls whatever text is embedded in the pdf.
+This means that if the text is not embedded, or if the text is not in the correct order, the program will not work.
+This is espeically true of scanned content.

 ### Output
-The basic output is just a list of references in the correct order.
-Improvements could be made by either editing the TeX document that is produced or by improving the makeindex.py script.
+The basic output is just a list of references in the correct order, by default this will appear in the base directory as "index.txt".

 ### Use
-Call the script text_extraction.py, pass in the path-to-file of the target pdf and the base page number from which the program will count.
-This program generates a references.pidx file which is read when you run makeindex.py.
-This function will generate a .tex file named "Index.tex" by default.
+You can use the main.py script with arguments to change the input file.
+Minor modifications to the script will allow multiple input files.
+Also note the need to specify the base page number if the PDF is not paginated from 1.

 ### Modification and Extension
-Most of the decisions which are made by the program are based on one of the several JSON files in the directory.
-The special group in directory "aliases" are used to identify references.
-Adding to these files will add to the number of matches which can be made.
-The three files named X_Order.json inform the program which order to place the references in.
+Expansion of the alias files in the aliases directory will improve the behavior of the program.
+The program is designed to be easily modified to include additional aliases.
+I plan to improve the configruability of the formatters in the future and eventually add a .tex and possibily other outputs.
 ## License
-I have released this under the GNU Public License v.3.
-Meaning, in short, that so long as this remains free software you may do what you like with it.

-## Possible Extensions
-I may extend this to generate a more conventional index using some of the tools provided by LaTeX.
-I would also like to add in a DSS aliases file.
+GPLv3